telerik/winforms-docs/ribbonbar/programming-radribbonbar/customizing-the-key-tips.md

 {{endregion}}

->note Key tips can also be displayed by the backstage view.
+>tip Key tips can also be displayed by the backstage view.
 The **KeyTipShowing** event needs to be subscribed on the **RadRibbonBarBackstageView** object.

 ## See Also